eu-ge-ne/enrouter-docs/apps/web/src/app/docs/hooks/use-active/content.md

 function useActive<T>(params: UseActiveParams<T>): T;
 ```

+Determines if a given path is active and returns a corresponding value based on the result.

-If path is active, returns first value.
-Otherwise, returns second value.
+- If the path is active, it returns the first value from the value array.
+- Otherwise, it returns the second value.

-Can be used to style anchors or other elements depending on current location.
+This is useful for styling anchors or other elements based on the current location.

 ## Example